Are you wondering what to expect in your Paris hotel?

 Find 12th Arrondissement hotels

-More about each Paris district, plus an arrondissement map
+Find out more about each Paris district, plus an arrondissement map

 8. Are Hotels Outside of Paris A Good Way to Save Money?

-No, not usually.
-What you'll save in money you'll spend in time and transportation costs getting to central Paris where most attractions are located.
 Most of the big (cheaper) hotels outside of the city limits are located along the charmless Périphérique, the multilane highway circling the city, so you would also not have access to many dining options.

 • La Défénse - Glittering new business district to the west of metropolitan Paris.
 This area offers lots of shopping and dining, its own Grande Arche lined up with Arc de Triomphe, and numerous mammoth sculptures along its Esplanade, where a huge Christmas market sets up every December.
 Hop on the Métro at the La Défénse station and you'll reach the Louvre in about 10 minutes.